SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     * **ClientSiteComponentId:** This is the identifier (GUID) of the Field Customizer, which has been installed in the app catalog.
     * **ClientSideComponentProperties:** This is an optional parameter, which can be used to provide properties for the Field Customizer instance.

 > Notice, you can control the requirement to add a solution containing your extension to the site by using `skipFeatureDeployment` setting in **package-solution.json**.
 Event though you would not require solution to be installed on the site, you'd need to associate **ClientSideComponentId** to specific objects for the extension to be visible.

-In the following steps, we'll create a new field definition, which will then be automatically deployed with the needed configurations when the solution package is installed on a site.
+In the following steps, we'll review default field definition, which was automatically created and will then be used to automatically deploy needed needed configurations when the solution package is installed on a site.

 Return to your solution in Visual Studio Code (or to your preferred editor).

-We'll first need to create an **assets** folder where we will place all feature framework assets used to provision SharePoint structures when the package is installed.

-* Create a folder named **sharepoint** in the root of the solution
+Extend **sharepoint** folder and **assets** sub folder in the root of the solution to see existing **elements.xml** file.
-* Create a folder named **assets** as a sub folder of the just created **sharepoint** folder

-Your solution structure should look similar to the following picture:

 ![assets folder in solution structure](../../../images/ext-field-assets-folder.png)

-### Add an elements.xml file for SharePoint definitions
+### Review elements.xml file
-Create a new file inside the **sharepoint\assets** folder named **elements.xml**
+Open **elements.xml** file inside the **sharepoint\assets** folder.

-Copy the following xml structure into **elements.xml**.
-Be sure to update the **ClientSideComponentId** property to the unique Id of your Field Customizer available in the **HelloWorldFieldCustomizer.manifest.json** file in the** src\extensions\helloWorld** folder.
+Notice the following xml structure into **elements.xml**.  **ClientSideComponentId** property has been automatically updated to the unique Id of your Field Customizer available in the **HelloWorldFieldCustomizer.manifest.json** file in the **src\extensions\helloWorld** folder.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>